hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

     0.8752378861074513

-This shows that your model is actually not bad and your predictions of the quality of wine is not random.
+This shows that your model is actually not bad and your predictions of the quality of the wine are not random.

 In machine learning, you can use a few lines of code to train complex algorithms.
 However, as you saw here, a bit of math can help you to make the most of it and speed up your work.
-It will give you more ease in various aspects of your discipline, even for instance, understanding the documentation of machine learning libraries like Sklearn.
+It will give you more ease in various aspects of your discipline, even, for instance, understanding the documentation of machine learning libraries like Sklearn.